uidaholib/collectionbuilder-sa-spec-exhibits/pages/about.md

 This initial act of war not only had a direct impact on those of Japanese ancestry living on the West Coast, but would lead to the use of the atomic bomb on two Japanese cities, ultimately ending the war with Japan.
 After the war those who were forced from their homes in the United States had to readjust to life, many had lost their homes and possessions do to their incarceration and were concerned about returning home.
 Those hurt by the atomic bomb in Japan also had to rebuild and move on from the atrocities of war.

 This exhibit explores the impact that World War II had not only on those of Japanese ancestry in the United States, but also those in Japan who survived and rebuilt after the use of the atomic bomb and the role Idaho played through it all.
 It looks at the atrocities of war and the resilience and hope of those who live through it.

 The exhibit was put together by Courtney Berge, Archives and Exhibits Assistant in [Special Collections & Archives](https://www.lib.uidaho.edu/special-collections/).
+The creation of the exhibit was prompted by the University's receipt of roof tiles from Hiroshima University.
+In researching for the exhibit, Berge could not ignore the materials she found regarding the treatment of those of Japanese descent in Idaho and the University during World War II.
+She broadened the initial scope of this exhibit to include Japanese relocation and the University of Idaho's policy regarding Japanese students during the war.

+## World War II and Japanese Incarceration

-## Executive Order 9066
+### Executive Order 9066

 After some investigation, it had been reported to President Franklin D. Roosevelt in November 1941 that the majority of those with Japanese ancestry along the West Coast were loyal to the United States.
 Even with this report on February 19, 1942 President Roosevelt signed Executive Order 9066.
 This order allowed military commanders to exclude civilians from military zones, and ultimately resulted in the creation of "relocation" centers for those of Japanese descent, both foreign born (Issei) and American citizens (Nisei).[^1]